frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 "Blessed are the merciful, for they shall obtain mercy" (Matt.
 5:7).

-"May you be merciful, as your heavenly Father is merciful" (cf. Luke 6:36).
+"May you be merciful, as your heavenly Father is merciful" (*cf*.
+Luke 6:36).

 Our Lady is the Queen of Mercy.
-Pope John Paul liked to say that "mercy is another word for love"---a love that goes beyond justice, that goes the extra mile.
+Pope John Paul liked to say that "mercy is another word for love" (John Paul II, *cf*.
+Encyclical, *Dives in misericordia*, Point 7, November 30, 1980) ---a love that goes beyond justice, that goes the extra mile.

 Love involves mercy: knowing how to forgive---to forgive everybody---hurts or wounds or little things that people may have said